intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ## Analytics Zoo Cluster Serving Workflow Overview

 The overall architecture of Analytics Zoo Cluster Serving solution is illustrated as below:

 ![overview](cluster_serving_overview.jpg)

 The Analytics Zoo Cluster Serving high level workflow is illustrated as below.
-It outlined a 3-step "Prepare-Launch-Inference" design principle that applies to either Analytics Zoo Docker user (as shown with the Quick Start example below) or experienced Analytics Zoo user without Docker.
+It outlined a 3-step "Prepare-Launch-Inference" design principle that applies to either Analytics Zoo Docker users (as shown with the Quick Start example below) or experienced users without Docker.
 Note that the Quick Start example below further simplies the steps so the first time users can get Cluster Serving running within minutes.

 ![steps](cluster_serving_steps.jpg)